Author: Jeff Bacon

 The “Primary Caregiver” Narrative

 The other side will often argue she has always been the primary caregiver.
-The right counter is documented involvement — school events, doctor visits, day-to-day parenting, communication with teachers, sports, weekends.
-If you have done the work, we make sure the record reflects it.
+The right counter is documented involvement.
+School events, doctor visits, day-to-day parenting, teacher communication, sports, weekends.
+If you have done the work, we make sure the record shows it.

 Work Schedule Concerns

-Long hours, oil and gas rotations, or shift work are common in this region and can be used against fathers.
-Courts respond to concrete plans: who is with the child during your work hours, who picks up from school, how the schedule adapts.
-We help build a parenting plan that addresses the reality of your work head-on.
+Long hours, oil and gas rotations, and shift work are common in this region.
+All can be used against fathers.
+Courts respond to concrete plans.
+Who is with the child during your work hours?
+Who picks up from school?
+How does the schedule adapt?
+We help build a parenting plan that meets the reality of your work head-on.

 Temporary Orders That Become Permanent

-Temporary orders frequently outlive the case.
-Judges rarely overhaul them after they are entered.
-Showing up to the temporary order hearing prepared, with a parenting plan, witness list, and exhibits, is one of the highest-leverage moments in a custody case.
+Temporary orders often outlive the case.
+Judges rarely overhaul them once entered.
+So show up to the temporary order hearing prepared.
+Bring a parenting plan, a witness list, and exhibits.
+It is one of the highest-leverage moments in a custody case.

 Allegations and Emergency Motions

-Allegations — drug use, abuse, instability — can change parenting time overnight.
-The right response is procedural and evidence-based.
-Drug testing, witnesses, communication records, and a calm presentation under oath all matter more than the emotional pull of the moment.
+Allegations of drug use, abuse, or instability can change parenting time overnight.
+The right response is procedural and built on evidence.
+Drug testing, witnesses, communication records, and a calm presentation under oath all matter.
+They count far more than the emotional pull of the moment.

 Relocation

-If the other parent wants to move the child out of the OKC area, Oklahoma’s relocation statute (43 O.S. § 112.3) requires written notice and gives you the right to object.
+Does the other parent want to move the child out of the OKC area?
+Oklahoma’s relocation statute (43 O.S. § 112.3) requires written notice.
+It also gives you the right to object.
 Quick action preserves your position.

 "Very professional and knowledgeable!